 Chartered as an educational institution by the state of Pennsylvania, the Barnes Foundation was founded by Albert C. Barnes in 1922.
 Born to a working class family in the Kensington section of Philadelphia, Barnes attended Central High School and the University of Pennsylvania.
 A self-made man, Barnes used his chemistry knowledge and business smarts to earn a sizable fortune from the sale of the dru, Argyrol.
-He started an “experiment in education” with the secretaries and African American factory workers at the A.C.
+He started an “experiment in education” with the secretaries and Black factory workers at the A.C.
 Barnes Company which eventually became the basis for the educational program of the Barnes Foundation.

 By 1929, Barnes had sold his company and devoted himself full-time to the Foundation and collecting art of all types.
 He chose and arranged the works in “wall ensembles” in the Gallery to illustrate for the Foundation’s students the visual elements and aesthetic traditions he felt were evident in all art forms across periods and cultures.
 Students were encouraged to look at the arrangements in terms of light, line, color, and space.
 For the rest of his life, Barnes worked relentlessly to expand his collection and further the educational work of the Foundation.